 This Draft Neighbourhood Plan sets out a Vision for the future of the KDBH Neighbourhood Area to 2033, together with the objectives and policies that will guide new development to help achieve that Vision.
-The Vision and Objectives are contained in Section 5 of the Plan.
+The Vision and Objectives are contained in Section 6 of the Plan.

 The Vision and Objectives derive from resident and business feedback through survey responses and consultations; and from matters raised in studies undertaken for the Neighbourhood Forum in relation to Housing Needs Assessment, Heritage and Character Assessment and Masterplanning/Design and Design Coding.
-The key issues arising are set out in Section 4 of the Plan.
+The key issues arising are set out in Section 5 of the Plan.

 The policies that flow from the Vision and Objectives are set out by topic in Sections 7 to 13.
 It is important to bear in mind that the Plan cannot do everything we might wish.
-In particular, it is being prepared at a time of intense development pressure, with Solihull Council proposing to allocate two large, Green Belt sites for over 1,000 new houses in our Area.
+In particular, it is being prepared at a time of intense development pressure, with Solihull Council proposing to allocate large Green Belt sites for over 1,000 new houses in our Area.
 This is a matter of considerable local concern amidst fears that such a scale of development will harm the character of our villages and overwhelm our local infrastructure.
-This Neighbourhood Plan proposes about 500 new houses as being reasonable (Policy H1).
-However, the way to pursue these arguments is by maintaining our objections to the proposed scale of development through the separate Solihull Local Plan Review consultation process.
+However, the NP is unable to determine the scale of housing in our Area.
+The way to pursue these arguments is by maintaining our objections to the proposed scale of development through the separate Solihull Local Plan Review consultation process.